marekbehnke1/CS50-Final-Project/readme.md

-                [] need some error checking here for when a searched stock does not return a valid result [x] clear the search box once item has been clicked [x] add to favourite / remove from favourite
+                [] need some error checking here for when a searched stock does not return a valid result [x] clear the search box once item has been clicked [x] add to favourite / remove from favourite [] up/down arrows not vertically aligning
+            [] info from tiingo on the bottom right panel

      [] Portfolio Page
         [] stocks interested in?